 Every once in a while we encounter spiders and a few cockroaches in our home and that’s normal because cockroaches are virtually everywhere but what’s not normal is when you find a pest infestation in your house.
 When these critters breed more of their kind it won’t be long before they take over your home.
 We believe you need to take this problem seriously and hire a pest inspections service to do a complete and thorough pest control treatment of your home to get rid of them.
 You see these pests are not only annoying but they can also be very harmful to your health.
 The most effective way to eradicate these pesky pests is to hire professionals.
 You can’t just whack one and expect the rest to go away.
 That’s not how it works.

-The following are some of the important steps you need to take before and after treatment.
+The following are some of the important steps you need to take before and after one of your local pest control companies Roanoke, or wherever is local to you, comes in to carry out the treatment.

 - Remove all pieces of furniture or any appliances that may interrupt the treatment.
 This allows corners of your home to be easily accessible by pest control professionals.
 This will also help safeguard your expensive furniture from sprays and spills during the treatment.

 - Cover and wrap all clothes, toys, makeup, jewelry and other toiletries in plastic wrapping and seal them tight.
 Place them in a stored cabinet and make sure to seal the gaps with tape.
 We do not recommend you use masking tape because they can still absorb the chemicals from the spray as they are made of paper.

 - Use plastic to store your beddings, comforters, pillow covers, bed sheets and mattresses.

 - Make sure you cover all your chairs, tables and sofas with plastic or you can use a cloth sheet if you have one.
 This is necessary so that the chemicals will not seep into them.

 - If you have termites in your home it will be best if you empty your storage beds and other wooden furniture.